Electronics & Robotics

 This program was named “Top Engineering Program” in the US

 This program employs principles of mechanical engineering, electrical engineering, and computer science while students design and assemble robotic vehicles and machines.
-Students will write computer code to operate their creations, and these creations must pass challenges, react to sound, retrieve objects, or complete a similar assigned task.
+Students will write computer code to operate their creations.
+These creations must pass challenges, react to sound, retrieve objects, or complete a similar assigned task.
 Norman Wittels, who teaches at the prestigious Dexter Southfield School, holds a BS, SM, EE, and PhD from MIT.
-Students visited he MIT Edgerton Center in 2018, and we plan to return in 2019.
+Students visited the MIT Edgerton Center in 2019, and we plan to return in 2020.

 This is a competitive admissions summer research program designed for teens.

-In past years, students attending the Engineering: Electronics and Robotics summer program have visited the MIT Edgerton Center where they were able to view the student-run research center and use the 3D printer and jet cutters.
+In past years, students attending the Engineering: Electronics and Robotics summer program visited the MIT Edgerton Center.
+They were able to view the student-run research center and use the 3D printer and jet cutters.

 Dr. Norman Wittels

-Norman received his PhD, Masters of Science, & Bachelors of Science degrees from MIT.
-He is currently an Engineering and Science teacher at Dexter Southfield School.
-Previously, he was a Science teacher at Brookline High School.
+Dr. Wittels received his PhD, Masters of Science, & Bachelors of Science degrees from MIT.
+He is the Director of STEM Initiatives at Dexter Southfield High School, one of the most prestigious private high schools in Massachusetts.